bbauska/Coursera-Bootstrap/readme.md

 individual plugins that you are actually going to use in your website, or the entire set of plugins.

-Now, what we\'re going to do in the exercises is, include the entire set of plugins because we just want explore all of them.
+Now, what we&apos;re going to do in the exercises is, include the entire set of plugins because we just want explore all of them.

-But if you are designing a website, you may include only a subset of these plugins that you\'re actually employing in your website, thereby reducing the amount of JavaScript code that needs be sent over to a user that is viewing your webpage.
+But if you are designing a website, you may include only a subset of these plugins that you&apos;re actually employing in your website, thereby reducing the amount of JavaScript code that needs be sent over to a user that is viewing your webpage.